Chex Quest: Promotion

-In support of the promotion, coupons and advertisements were included in newspapers and magazines with total circulation of 42 million; promotional art was added to the front of all boxes containing the game; a 30-second television advertisement was broadcast; and a website (chexquest.com) was launched to present game tips, Chex recipes, and further plot details such as character biographies.
-To cut down on development costs, WatersMolitor formed a promotional partnership with America Online who actually manufactured the CDs in exchange for which all copies of Chex Quest came bundled with the AOL software and a "50 Free Hours" subscription offer.
+In support of the promotion, coupons and advertisements were included in newspapers and magazines with total circulation of forty-two million; promotional art was added to the front of all boxes containing the game; a 30-second television advertisement was broadcast; and a website (chexquest.com) was launched to present game tips, Chex recipes, and further plot details such as character biographies.
+To cut down on development costs, WatersMolitor formed a promotional partnership with America Online who actually manufactured the C.D.s in exchange for which all copies of Chex Quest came bundled with the AOL software and a "50 Free Hours" subscription offer.
 WatersMolitor also created a telephone help-line for gamers who encountered problems with the game and hired fledgling new media company, Digital Café, to provide coding, plot, animations, original music and art for the game.

 Comparison with Doom

 Some parameters used to start Doom are also used to start Chex Quest.
 Despite Chex Quest's major changes from its predecessor, there are still a few remaining relics (e.g. levels from other Ultimate Doom episodes and some in-game text).

 While Doom has a cheat code scheme in which every cheat starts with "id", the codes in Chex Quest are based on the names of the people in the production crew of the game, with a few exceptions.
 PC speaker sound effects from the MS-DOS version of Doom have been modified and are used in Chex Quest.
 Whereas Doom is rated M for Mature, Chex Quest was made to be a child-friendly game for all audiences.
 Nearly all of the graphics and audio from Doom have been replaced, from textures to enemies to weapons.